 In 2000, 33.8% of Liggett's net sales, 38.1% of Liggett's net sales in the discount segment and 24.6% of Vector's consolidated revenues were to Liggett's largest customer.
-If this customer were to discontinue its relationship with Liggett or experience financial difficulties, Liggett's results of operations could be adversely affected.
+Liggett's contract with this customer was recently extended through March 31, 2005.
+If this customer discontinues its relationship with Liggett or experiences financial difficulties, Liggett's results of operations could be materially adversely affected.